Sudanese opposition rejects military's transition plan after day of violence

 The leaders of protests that forced Bashir from power after three decades of authoritarian rule in April have demanded preparations for elections during a transitional period led by a civilian administration.

 The military council has also been under both domestic and international pressure to hand over power to civilians.
+It had agreed to a three-year transition period with the DFCF.

 The main protest organizers, the Sudanese Professionals Association (SPA), accused the security forces of perpetrating “a massacre” when they raided the camp amid heavy gunfire.